Guy-Nudelman/Noalek-Patisserie-iOS/README.md

 ## App Functionality

 1. Implementation of Users Identification and Users Registeration
-	- Authentication and Validation inputs of the users when entering the app.
+	- Authentication and validation inputs of the users when entering the app.
-	- Future Logins to the app after registeration to the app will auto log in the user.
+	- Future logins to the app after registeration to the app will auto log in the user.
-2. Umplementation of Firebase Database Architecture
+2. Implementation of Firebase Database Architecture
-	- Data served bt the app is handled by a RepositoryDataBase the implements Firebase.
+	- Data served by the app is handled by a RepositoryDataBase that implements Firebase.
 	- Local data is saved in a singleton.
 3. Implementation of Posts that can be edited only by admins.
 4. Implamantation of Users Comments and Likes that can be edited only by the owner.